- testEasy to use: Test yourself in convenience of your home

 A. Each test kit comes with a chart and instructions detailing what the results mean, but we take it one step further.
 Simply email us the results or call and talk to one of our technicians on the phone, and we will explain each test in detail and send you informational easy-to-read reports on how to fix your water if you water is having a problem such as bacteria, staining, odors etc. If you order the Well Water Pro I or II test kits, it comes with a postage-paid sample bottle and mailer.
 Simply drop your water sample in the mail, and within 1 or 2 weeks we will email you a completed report with recommendations.

-Q. I am moving to a home where the former owners said the well water is great.
-But I still want to test it, which test kit is best for me?
+Q. I am moving to a home where the former owners said the well water is safe, but I saw some stains in the toilets and the water has an odor to it.
+Which test kit is best for me?

 Q. We have staining on our fixtures from our well water, and we need to get it fixed.
 We need to find out what is causing the staining, which test is best for us?